irtiza1999/ProShopBd/README.md

 # **ProShopBd**

 ProShopBD is a simple ecommerce website.
-Where uses can shop their products and it's come with a fully functional admin panel where admins can manage users, admins, products and add products also.
+Where uses can shop their products and pay with paypal and debit or credit card via paypal payment gateway and it's come with a fully functional admin panel where admins can manage users, admins, products and add products also.
 <br />
 [Live website](https://proshopbd.herokuapp.com)